 Flexitallic Group is a global company that makes industrial gaskets, especially for the oil industry.
 For many years, the company made its gaskets with asbestos and was eventually acquired by Federal-Mogul.
 That company faced thousands of lawsuits over asbestos exposure and ultimately reorganized and set up an asbestos trust fund.

-In 1963, investors from Connecticut purchased the company, incorporating it as the Flexitallic Gasket Company, Inc. By 1970, Flexitallic had been sold to Turner & Newell, a British asbestos and manufacturing company.
+- In 1962, investors from Connecticut purchased the company, incorporating it as the Flexitallic Gasket Company, Inc. By 1970, Flexitallic had been sold to Turner & Newall, a British asbestos and construction materials manufacturing company.

-Turner & Newell moved the company back to the United States, renaming it Flexitallic, Inc. Eventually, the name changed again to Gasket Holdings, Inc. Later, Dan-Loc Bolt and Gasket bought the company.
+- Turner & Newall moved the company back to the United States, renaming it Flexitallic, Inc. Eventually, the company’s name changed again to Gasket Holdings, Inc. Later, Dan-Loc Bolt and Gasket bought the company.
 Currently, the company is known as the Flexitallic Group and is based in Houston, Texas.

 Flexitallic is known for its industrial gaskets and sealing materials, especially its patented spiral wound gasket.
-Gaskets were often made with sheet packing that contained asbestos.
+Flexitallic used asbestos in its gaskets until the early 1990s.

 Asbestos also added strength to materials, making gaskets more durable and resistant to erosion.
 Finally, asbestos was inexpensive and readily available.
 The spiral wound gasket contained some of the highest levels of asbestos, resulting in many liability cases filed against Flexitallic.